catalyst-team/catalyst/CONTRIBUTING.md

 open ./builds/index.html
 ```

-If you have some issues with building docs - please make sure that you installed required pip packages.
+If you have some issues with building docs - please make sure that you installed the required pip packages.

 ##### Check that you have written working docs with Docker